Thoughtful Print Design that Communicates and Connects

 2024 & 2025 New Product Brochures

-The 2024 brochure introduced the new product lineup with a clean, confident layout and prominent photography of the tools in use.
-The 2025 brochure built on that foundation, updating the design with more refined graphics, subtle iconography, and updated copy to reflect the latest products and classroom applications.
+The 2024 brochure established a clean, confident foundation with prominent photography and straightforward layouts that guided educators through the lineup.
+The 2025 brochure built on that system with more refined graphics, subtle iconography, and updated content, including subject based product groupings and usage focused visuals.

-Packaging and label design played a critical role in supporting Vernier’s physical products, especially for tools distributed through classrooms, kits, and outreach programs.
+Packaging and label design played a critical role in supporting Vernier’s physical products, particularly tools used in classrooms, lab kits, and outreach programs.
 These pieces needed to communicate essential information quickly while remaining accurate, durable, and easy to reference.
-The work balanced brand consistency with practical constraints such as size, material, and print requirements.
+The work balanced brand consistency with real world constraints such as limited surface area, material considerations, and strict print requirements.

-Labels and package panels were designed to clearly identify product contents, usage context, and key specifications.
-Layout decisions prioritized legibility and hierarchy within limited space, ensuring that educators could understand what they were working with at a glance.
-Visual elements, including typography, color, and iconography, aligned closely with brochure and digital materials to create a cohesive product experience.
+Across products, labels and package panels were designed to clearly identify contents, usage context, and key specifications.
+Layout decisions prioritized hierarchy and legibility at small scales, ensuring educators could orient themselves at a glance.
+Typography, color, and iconography aligned with brochure and digital materials to create a cohesive product ecosystem.

 GO DIRECT CYCLIC VOLTAMMETRY SYSTEM - PRODUCT LABEL | DETAIL

-The label for the Go Direct Cyclic Voltammetry System was designed to convey technical sophistication and scientific credibility at a glance.
-Restrained references to electrochemical data traces suggest precision and measurement, while gradients and refined line work add visual depth without overwhelming the surface.
-The polished, premium treatment reinforces the value of the instrument and its collaboration with Pine Research.
+The label for the Go Direct Cyclic Voltammetry System was designed to convey technical sophistication and scientific credibility.
+Subtle references to electrochemical data traces suggest precision and measurement, while refined line work and gradients add visual depth without overwhelming the surface.
 A custom icon, developed through multiple iterations, clearly communicates inputs and interactions.
+The overall treatment reinforces the premium nature of the instrument and its collaboration with Pine Research.

 GO DIRECT MINI GC - PRODUCT LABEL DESIGN | DETAIL

-For the Go Direct Mini GC, the label was designed to communicate advanced analytical capability in a compact, approachable form.
-A restrained visual system with clear hierarchy, refined typography, and controlled graphic detail reinforces precision, reliability, and performance without visual noise.
-After an early concept failed to convey the value of the device, I collaborated closely with the product owner to refine the direction, elevating the material quality and overall visual language to feel more premium and cohesive within the Go Direct product family and aligned with both Vernier and Seacoast Science.
+For the Go Direct Mini GC, the label needed to communicate advanced analytical capability in a compact, approachable format.
+An early concept did not fully convey the value of the device, so I collaborated closely with the product owner to refine the direction.
+The final design uses restrained graphics, clear hierarchy, and refined typography to feel precise, reliable, and premium, while remaining cohesive with both the Vernier and Seacoast Science brand systems.

 GO DIRECT CYCLIC VOLTAMMETRY SYSTEM - PRODUCT LABEL

-The final label design for the Go Direct Cyclic Voltammetry System also introduced strict physical constraints.
-The dieline and trim had to fit precisely within the device’s label pocket, while LED windows and the button indicator required exact alignment so the button could be pressed and felt through the label.
-Iconography needed to remain legible at a small scale and clearly communicate connection points for data collection.
-Alongside these technical requirements, the label still needed to convey the cost, precision, and sophistication of the instrument when viewed on the product itself.
+The final Go Direct Cyclic Voltammetry System label introduced strict physical constraints.
+The dieline needed to fit precisely within the device’s label pocket, while LED windows and button indicators required exact alignment so the button could be pressed and felt through the label.
+Iconography had to remain legible at a small scale and clearly communicate connection points.
+Alongside these requirements, the label still needed to convey cost, precision, and sophistication when viewed on the device.

 GO DIRECT MINI GC - PRODUCT LABEL